travelmarx/scrapbook101core/docbuild/articles/about-this-site.md

 Next, we need to [verify][vmImage] what's on the 'windows-latest' images we will use.
 [Chocolatey][choco] is on the image as well as Powershell Core and this is enough to run our builddocs.ps1 script and install [DocFx][docfx].

+After a bit of trial and error we ended up with the [builddocs.ps1][build-script].

+What does it mean to be headless Git?

 To file:

 * https://docs.microsoft.com/en-us/azure/devops/pipelines/repos/pipeline-options-for-git?view=azure-devops